 Eliminate brush marks by sanding and repainting or by skim coating with drywall compound and repainting.
 Both techniques are easy.

-Sand the brush marks with
+Sand the brush marks with coarse sandpaper.

 If you have unsightly brush marks left over from a bad paint job on walls, take heart.
 You have two ways to eliminate them.